CHeggan/CHeggan/README.md

 - ⚡ A fun fact: My background is actually in Physics and my move into ML has only been in the last few years!

+You can find more details about my research including my pulications and blog breakdowns of them at my [GitHub page](https://cheggan.github.io/).

 <!--
 **CHeggan/CHeggan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.